 The Yotin Wind project, as other projects developed by Innergex, would generate benefits to local communities in addition to local job opportunities.
 Saskatchewan based suppliers and service providers would be given priority.
 Innergex strives to be a good neighbour in the communities that host our projects and as such is pleased to support local events and organizations through sponsorships, donations and memberships.

 Potential employment opportunities (# of positions)

-|Operation (for life of project)||5 – 6||8 – 10|
+|Operation (for life of project)||up to 8|

-The Yotin Wind Project layout will take into consideration local community perspectives and concerns.
+The Yotin layout will take into consideration local community perspectives and concerns.
 It will also be subject to environmental assessments to ensure that its potential effect on the immediate surroundings, including plants, birds, bats, and other wildlife, are carefully considered before construction is allowed to start.
 Detailed environmental studies and an environmental regulatory review, which includes a public consultation process, will take place should the project be selected by SaskPower.